jannewer/icr-evaluation-pipeline/README.md

 MLflow resource is replaced with a custom one.
 This custom resource is defined in `custom_mlflow_resource.py`.
 This way, the experiment name in MLflow is set to the run id of the Dagster pipeline run (the `id` column in the [ `runs` table](http://localhost:3000/runs)).

+## Known issues

+- The `combine_results` job will fail if not all partitions have been materialized at least one time